smurfix/asyncserf/docs/source/actor.rst

 The default mechanism compares a ``value`` parameter that's set by :meth:`Actor.set_value` and sent along with the ``ping``, or (if these happen to be equal) by simply comparing the node names (which must not be equal).
-It may be changed by overriding :meth:`Actor.has_priority`.

 This algorithm intentionally does not require timestamps or similar means of resolving a collision.
-If required, you can use them as (part of) the ``value``.
+If required, you can use them as (part of) the value.

+The resolution method may be changed, if necessary, by overriding :meth:`Actor.has_priority`.

 Depending on the parameters, the default implementation randomly selects a number of participating actors and round-robins the "it" role between them.
+The value does **not** determine which nodes are actors; it is only used for conflict resolution in case of a collision.

 Occasionally, an actor that's not in the group may butt in.
 This can be changed by overriding :meth:`Actor.ping_delay`.
-You're free to base your calculation of its return value, which should be between zero and two, on whatever information you have for your node.
+You're free to base its return value, which should be between zero and two, on whatever information you have for your node.

-An actor can be disabled; while it is, it will still send :class:`PingEvent` and :class:`RawPingEvent` events but it won't try to participate.
+An actor can be disabled; while it is, it will still generate :class:`PingEvent` and :class:`RawPingEvent` events but it won't try to participate in the protocol.
+You can use this to selectively enable or disable actors if you want e.g. to only let the highest-priority actors be *it*.

 API
 ===